Frequently Asked Questions

 United Way of Sheboygan County believes on promoting philanthropy as a whole and is honored to provide the opportunity for all donors to give to their charity/organization of choice.
 Any 501c3 organization can receive donations, as designated by the donor, through United Way of Sheboygan County.
 When a donor makes a gift to an organization other than United Way of Sheboygan’ County's Community Impact Fund or one of United Way of Sheboygan County’s Initiatives direct service programs, it is considered a “designated gift.”

-What gifts qualify for the fee?
+What gifts qualify for the processing fee?

 Any gift that is designated for a program or organization, other than United Way of Sheboygan County, qualifies for the fee.